osohq/oso-django-social-exercise/README.md

 *Changes*

-- Add a new route to `urls.py`.
-This route will use our new view.
-It should have the name `list_group` (required for our template to work).
-The URL should be `group/<int:group_id>/`.
 - Create a new view to list posts for a particular group.
 The view function should be called `list_group`.
 The captured group argument from the URL above will be passed as a keyword argument to the function (the function argument's name must be `group_id`).
 - In this view, render the list template with Posts filtered to contain only posts for the current group.
-- In the existing `list_posts` view, add the `groups` context variable.
-This variable should contain a list of all groups.
 - In our `list_group` function, add logic to return an empty list of posts if the user is not a member of the group.

 *Hints*